 (4) Net of the contributions from The Coca-Cola Company of Ps.
-1,482, Ps.
-2,274 and Ps.
-3,542, for the years ended in 2020, 2019 and 2018, respectively.
+2,437, Ps.
+1,482 and Ps.
+2,274, for the years ended in 2021, 2020 and 2019, respectively.

-(5) Favorable resolution of Arbitration in Brazil on October 31, 2019, the arbitration tribunal in charge of the arbitration proceeding between Coca-Cola FEMSA and Cervejarias Kaiser Brasil, S.A., a subsidiary of Heineken, N.V. ("Kaiser"), issued an award confirming that the distribution agreement pursuant to which Coca-Cola FEMSA distribute Kaiser's portfolio in the country, including Heineken beer, shall continue in full force and effect through March 19, 2022.
+(5) Favorable resolution of Arbitration in Brazil on October 31, 2019, the arbitration tribunal in charge of the arbitration proceeding between Coca-Cola FEMSA and Cervejarias Kaiser Brasil, S.A., a subsidiary of Heineken, N.V. ("Kaiser"), issued an award confirming that the distribution agreement under which Coca-Cola FEMSA distribute Kaiser's portfolio in the country, including Heineken beer, shall continue in full force and effect through March 19, 2022.